tayapro/twizy/README.md

 ### F04 Game screen

 Finally, the user reaches the game itself.
+The Game screen presents a quiz where players answer a series of 10 questions.
+Each question appears one at a time with multiple-choice options, and users select their answer by pressing Enter.
+The selected answer option is highlighted with inversive colors (the background and letter colors are swapped), making it easy to see which choice user has made.
+After answering the 10th question, the game transitions to the Outcome screen, where results are displayed, giving a summary of how well player performed.

+<img src="readme/game_screen.png" width="400" alt="tWIZY game screen image"/>

-Navigating through the answer options is intuitive, using the up and down buttons, and the enter button to select.
+Navigating through the answer options is intuitive, using the up and down buttons, and the Enter button to select.
 Throughout the game, a helpful navigation hint is displayed at the bottom of the screen.

-<img src="readme/game_screen.png" width="400" alt="tWIZY game screen image"/>

 From the Game screen, the player has two navigation options: